 J. Kimo Williams is the former founder and executive director of the United States Veterans Arts Program (USVAP).
 USVAP provided art resources to VA Medical Centers from 2010 to 2016.
 He was also Executive Director of the National Veterans Art Museum in Chicago from 2003 to 2004, where he coordinated and implemented the construction of artwork for the Chicago Vietnam Veterans Memorial.
 Kimo co-founded the Lt.
 Dan Band, producing and performing music for military members around the world.
 As a founder of the band, he coordinated the first fundraiser for the Pentagon 9/11 Memorial Fund event in Chicago.
 Kimo understands the importance of engaging veteran's perspectives with community-based support.
 Specifically, for The Names of Those project, he is using art as a mechanism to highlight the importance of understanding the individuality of Vietnam military veterans as an integral part of the cultural community and reflecting on those service-members who lost their lives as a result of their service during the Vietnam War.

 As an eternal flame is used to commemorate a person or event of national significance, and as Webster defines it, "a small fire that is kept burning as a symbol to show that something will never end."
 The Names of Those is an eternal scroll of Names - a Memoriam to those lives lost.
-The goal of this film is to provide a unique visual perspective of each service member's names who, according to the National Archives, is considered a casualty directly related to their service in the Vietnam War.
+The goal of this video is to provide a unique visual perspective of each service member's names who, according to the National Archives, is considered a casualty directly related to their service in the Vietnam War.

 To scroll all 58,220 names is estimated to take 20 hours.
 A total of 20 hours is needed in that the speed of the scroll needs to be slow enough to be read.
 The names are presented alphabetically by State and the service member's name with the official date of death.
 Each name has an associated timestamp (visible on screen) that will be forever be associated with that name and searchable (when virtually presented) utilizing the timeline scroll bar.